Medical Job Interview Tips to Land Your First Healthcare Job

 • You are not in a modeling contest; the only colors you should wear to an interview are dark blue, black, or gray.

 • No rings (unless a plain wedding band).
+No bracelets.

 Helpful Tips for Gentlemen